Nathanbn123/Pizza-site/README.md

 Specification | Input | Output
 ------------- | ----- | ------
 The program will take radio inputs from the user and display the number of corresponding toppings with a total value after submission. | Olives, Extra cheese | Thank you for your order!
 Your small , 2 topping pizza is on the way!
-It will cost $3.6
+It will cost $3.6.
-The program will take selection input from the user and display the corresponding size with a total value.
- | Medium | Thank you for your order!
+The program will take selection input from the user and display the corresponding size with a total value.| Medium | Thank you for your order!
 Your medium , 2 topping pizza is on the way!
 It will cost $3.6